Nisetie/PSIX/README.md

 - RuntimeHosts
 - RuntimeTemplates

+5.Disable on enable plugins in Plugins/ folder.
+Just add or remove from a beginning of each file "#" character.

+For default I recommend: AlarmsLogger, MetricsLogger, TriggersLogger.

-5.To execute scanning you must run this script under admin rights: Run.ps1.
+6.To execute scanning you must run this script under admin rights: Run.ps1.

-6.After scan finish all result data will by stored in Live/ folder.
+7.After scan finish all result data will by stored in Live/ folder.